-TSX ETF Guide
+TSX Guide for Non-Corporate Issuers

-TORONTO STOCK EXCHANGE Guide to Part XI of the TSX Company Manual: Requirements Applicable to Non-Corporate Issuers APRIL 2024
+TORONTO STOCK EXCHANGE Guide to Part XI of the TSX Company Manual: Requirements Applicable to Non-Corporate Issuers JUNE 2024

 Introduction (i) About this Guide This guide is intended to provide guidance to Non-Corporate Issuers (“Issuers”) regarding the application of Part XI Requirements Applicable to Non-Corporate Issuers (“Part XI”) of the TSX Company Manual (the “Manual”), and is not an exhaustive list of the applicable requirements.
 Therefore, this guide should be read in conjunction with Part XI of the Manual.
 This guide only refers to Toronto StockExchange (“TSX”) requirements.
 Issuersmay also be subject to other requirements such as other exchange rules or corporate or securities legislation, as applicable.
 All capitalized terms used, but not defined in this guide, have the meaning as set out in the Manual.
 This guide is organized in five sections, as follows: PART I – DEFINITIONS (i) Overview of which Issuers are subject to Part XI of the Manual.
 PART II – ORIGINAL LISTINGS Guidance on (i) the listing process and what documents are required to be filed; (ii) reserving a stock symbol; (iii) filing personal information forms; and (iv) take-over bid protective provisions.
 PART III – ONGOING TRANSACTIONS Guidance on (i) material changes to an Issuer’s business that may result in the application of Section 717 of the Manual; (ii) the process to effect mergers; (iii) the process to delist upon a termination or wind-up; and (iv) pension, stock purchase, stock option, dividend reinvestment or other plans where a trustee is deemed to be non-independent that are subject to certain parts of the normal course issuer bid policy.
-PART IV – OTHER REQUIREMENTS: Guidance on (i) declaring distributions/dividends: frequently asked questions; (ii) form 1 filing for ETPs; (iii) providing legal opinions or quarterly certificates for ETPs (defined below); (iv) implementing special settlement for certain transactions; (v) trading T+1 permanently for certain ETPs; (vi) acceptable TSX transfer agents; (vii) US Holiday & Special Settlement: Issuers that have securities trading in US dollars should avoid setting record dates for a distribution on a US holiday; and (viii) the market making program.
+PART IV – OTHER REQUIREMENTS: Guidance on (i) declaring distributions/dividends: frequently asked questions; (ii) form 1 filing for ETPs; (iii) providing legal opinions or quarterly certificates for ETPs (defined below); (iv) implementing special settlement for certain transactions; (v) acceptable TSX transfer agents; (vi) US Holiday & Special Settlement: Issuers that have securities trading in US dollars should avoid setting record dates for a distribution on a US holiday; and (vii) the market making program.
 PART V – RESOURCES ON TSX WEBSITE 5

 Part I – Definitions (i) Overview of Principal Terms Part XI of the Manual applies to the following Issuers: EXCHANGE TRADED PRODUCT (“ETP”) “Exchange Traded Product” means redeemable equity securities (“ETF”) or debt securities offered on a continuous basis under a prospectus, which give an investor exposure to the performance of specific indices, sectors, managed portfolios or commodities through a single security.
 TSX, in its discretion, shall determine if the securities will be considered an ETP.
 CLOSED-END FUND (“CEF”) “Closed-end Fund” has the samemeaning as “non-redeemable investment fund” as found in the Securities Act (Ontario), as amended from time to time.
 TSX, in its discretion, shall determine if an Issuer will be considered a CEF.
 STRUCTURED PRODUCT (“STRUCTURED PRODUCT”) “Structured Product” means securities generally issued by a Financial Institution under a base shelf prospectus and pricing supplement where an investor’s return is contingent on, or highly sensitive to, changes in the value of underlying assets, indices, interest rates or cash flows.
 Structured Products include securities such as non-convertible notes, principal or capital protected notes, index or equity linked notes, tracker certificates and barrier certificates.
 TSX, in its discretion, shall determine if the securities will be considered a Structured Product.
 6